cloudmesh/classes/docs/source/projects.rst

    The README should have the following sections:

    - Authors: list the authors
-   - Project Type: one of "Deployment", "Benchmark", "Analytics"
+   - Project Type: one of "Deployment", "Analytics"
    - Problem: describe the task and/or problem
    - Requirements: describe your assumptions and requirements for deployment/running.
      This should include any software requirements with a link to their webpage.